happypandax/desktop/README.md

 # HappyPanda X Desktop Client

-##### This is a standalone client for [HappyPanda X](https://github.com/happypandax/happypandax) on the desktop that looks and works like the default HPX webclient.
+##### This is a standalone client for [HappyPanda X](https://github.com/happypandax/happypandax) on the desktop that looks like the default HPX webclient but is slightly faster due to talking with the HPX server directly.
+It will also have better desktop integration since it's allowed to work outside the browser sandbox and interact with the system directly.

 ##### It requires HappyPanda X server `v0.10.0` and up